Lisp has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.

 I think we can distill the issue even further: no matter how subtle, why do something incorrectly when you can do it correctly?

 Luckily, it turns out that variable capture, to the extent that it is a problem, is a solved problem with an easy solution.
 That last sentence is a controversial statement to many people, especially those who have decided they don't like the obvious solution and have dedicated large portions of time looking for a better one.
 As a professional macro programmer you will come into contact with many of these variable capture solutions.
-The current popular solution is to use so-called hygienic macros11.
+The current popular solution is to use so-called hygienic macros11Another popular term used to be "macros by example"..
 These solutions try to limit or eliminate the impact of unwanted variable capture but unfortunately do so at the expense of wanted, desirable variable capture.
 Almost all approaches taken to reducing the impact of variable capture serve only to reduce what you can do with defmacro.
 Hygienic macros are, in the best of situations, a beginner's safety guard-rail; in the worst of situations they form an electric fence, trapping their victims in a sanitised, capture-safe prison.
 Furthermore, recent research has shown that hygienic macro systems like those specified by various Scheme revisions can still be vulnerable to many interesting capture problems[SYNTAX-RULES-INSANE][SYNTAX-RULES-UNHYGIENIC].

 The real solution to variable capture is known as the generated symbol, or gensym for short.
 A gensym is a way of having lisp pick the name of a variable for us.
 But instead of picking lame names like obscure-name as we did previously, lisp picks good names.
 Really good names.
 These names are so good and unique that there is no way anyone (even gensym itself) will ever pick the same names again.
 How is this possible?
 In COMMON LISP, symbols (names) are associated with packages.
 A package is a collection of symbols from which you can get pointers to by providing strings, their symbol-name strings.
 The most important property of these pointers (usually just called symbols) is that they will be eq to all other pointers (symbols) that have been looked up in that package with that same symbol-name.
 A gensym is a symbol that doesn't exist in any package, so there is no possible symbol-name that will return a symbol eq to it.
 Gensyms are for when you want to indicate to lisp that some symbol should be eq to some other symbol in an expression without having to name anything at all.
 Because you aren't naming anything, name collisions just can't happen.